AliceO2Group/QualityControl/doc/Advanced.md

   // add a metadata on histogram mHistogram, key is "custom" and value "34" getObjectsManager()->addMetadata(mHistogram->GetName(), "custom", "34");
 ```
-This metadata will end up in the CCDB.
+This metadata will end up in the QCDB.

 ## Data Inspector